 The vaccine isn't currently offered to men, older teenagers and women, or if you've already had sex as effectiveness in these sectors hasn't been proven.

 Others may decide to become or remain celibate until they are sure about their partner's health.
 This can be a religious or personal choice with the knock-on effect being avoiding STIs completely, or something you consciously do for health reasons.

 Outbreaks of genital herpes can be successfully treated using effective medication.
-Clinically proven medications, such as Aldara cream, Condyline solution and Warticon (Wartec) cream are easy to apply and can alleviate uncomfortable symptoms and clear genital warts quickly.
+Aldara cream, Condyline solution and Warticon (Wartec) cream are easy to apply and can alleviate uncomfortable symptoms and clear genital warts quickly.
 These treatments can be purchased from OnlineClinic after completing a quick, confidential online consultation.
 For more information, please visit the Aldara, Condyline and Warticon (Wartec) product pages.